MicrosoftDocs/azure-docs-powershell/azurermps-6.13.0/AzureRM.Batch/Get-AzureBatchNodeAgentSku.md

 ### -BatchContext
 Specifies the **BatchAccountContext** instance that this cmdlet uses to interact with the Batch service.
-If you use the Get-AzureRmBatchAccount cmdlet to get your BatchAccountContext, then Azure Active Directory authentication will be used when interacting with the Batch service.
+If you use the Get-AzureRmBatchAccount cmdlet to get your BatchAccountContext, then Microsoft Entra authentication will be used when interacting with the Batch service.
 To use shared key authentication instead, use the Get-AzureRmBatchAccountKeys cmdlet to get a BatchAccountContext object with its access keys populated.
 When using shared key authentication, the primary access key is used by default.
 To change the key to use, set the BatchAccountContext.KeyInUse property.

 ```yaml
 Type: Microsoft.Azure.Commands.Batch.BatchAccountContext